Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

    > [Info] Depending on the browser configuration, a confirmation message is displayed in the browser window.
 Click the [Accept] button in the browser window to authorize the website to read the key and close the browser window.

    The U2F key is added to the list of keys and displayed in the *U2F* tab.
 The user side setup for U2F is completed.
+It is now shared with all Actindo accounts (main account and sandboxes).

 > [Info] Note that the U2F login needs also to be activated by an administrator to be used for the Actindo U2F login.